-Both of these aims are achievable without surgery, and are entirely within reach for every mother!
-Keep reading to learn 6 practices that will dramatically improve core health and repair your diastasis recti without surgery.
+Both of these aims are achievable without surgery, and are entirely within reach!
+Keep reading to learn 6 practices that can dramatically improve core health and repair your diastasis recti without surgery.

 This is a deep, subtle movement – yet powerfully effective.
 For best results, ensure your abdominal wall is drawing the muscles up and in on exertion (never bulging, bracing or flexing forward), and coordinate your breath and pelvic floor so that you are both exhaling and performing a Kegel with each core compression.
 Start with 5 minutes a day.
 After one week, work up to 10 minutes a day (either 10 minutes all at once or 5 minutes twice a day).
 For in-depth coaching on how to correctly perform this exercise, watch Intro to Core Compressions and Intro to 2-tier Core Compressions in our Foundations library.
 Then explore various body positions that we present in our Core Compressions library to discover what positions work best for you to get the deepest, most effective activation.
 Within days, you will feel a significant improvement in core strength and function.

 2. Stop straining the connective tissue that lies front and center along your midline.